Uyuni Salt Flat Tour 3 Days 2 Nights

 2. Do I need to stay one night in Uyuni before and after my tour?

-You will arrive into Uyuni early in the morning, so it is possible to start a tour the day you arrive.
-Most of the tours will start at 10:30am or 11:00am.
-You will return to Uyuni by 17:30pm to 18:00pm, giving you time to eat and head back on the overnight bus to La Paz, or even take a bus onto Potosi / Sucre.
+You will arrive into Uyuni early in the morning, so it is possible to start a tour the same day you’ll arrive.
+All tours start at 10:30am.
+You will return to Uyuni by 18:30pm ( 3 Day Tour) or 19:15pm, ( Full Day Tour) giving you time to eat and head back on the overnight bus to La Paz, or even take a bus to Potosi / Sucre.
 It is advised that you book these buses before doing your tour of the Salt Flats.
 By following this itinerary, it is not necessary to stay in Uyuni.

 3. Can I rent a sleeping bag for the tour?